lina-boljka/multi-linear-regression-projection/README.md

 Interactive versions of notebooks from this repository can be accessed <a href="https://mybinder.org/v2/gh/lina-boljka/multi-linear-regression-projection.git/HEAD"> HERE</a>.
 The folder structure is the same as in this GitHub repository.
 * Here Notebooks can be amended and different parameters analysed/plotted!!
 * USE THIS LINK IF YOU WISH TO CHANGE PARAMETERS IN THE NOTEBOOK!!!
+* If links above are not working paste this into browser: https://mybinder.org/v2/gh/lina-boljka/multi-linear-regression-projection.git/HEAD

 ### Citing this repository